Successful blogs use exceptional writing skills aimed at their target audience

 Break up your text with images because they are appealing as well as giving your readers’ eyes a short break.

 If you have included links, make space around them to allow room for a thumb to click on a smartphone.
+Learn how to write for mobile readers.

 Make sure your internal links open in the same tab and all external links open in a new tab.
 In this way, you will keep your reader on your site for much longer.